DataRich Consulting Publications

 The appearance of a graph produced by the Graph Template Language (GTL) is controlled by Output Delivery System (ODS) style elements.
 These elements include fonts and line and marker properties as well as colors.
 A number of procedures, including the Statistical Graphics (SG) procedures, produce graphics using a specific ODS style template.
 This paper provides a very basic background of the different style templates and the elements associated with the style templates.
 However, sometimes the default style associated with a particular destination does not produce the desired appearance.
 Instead of using the default style, you can control which style is used by indicating the desired style on the ODS destination statement.
 However, sometimes not a single one of the 50-plus styles provided by SAS® achieves the desired look.
 Luckily, you can modify an ODS style template to meet your own needs.
 One such style modification is to control which colors are used in the graph.
 Different approaches to modifying a style template to specify colors used are discussed in depth in this paper.

-Richann Watson; Louise Hadden, Abt Associates Inc.
+Richann Watson; Louise Hadden, Independent Consultant

 Let’s admit it!
 We have all been on a conference call that just … well to be honest, it was just bad.
 Your misery could be caused by any number of reasons – or multiple reasons!
 The audio quality was bad, the conversation got sidetracked and focus of the meeting was no longer what it was intended, there could have been too much background noise, someone hasn’t muted their laptop and is breathing heavily – the list goes on ad nauseum.
 Regardless of why the conference call is less than satisfactory, you want it to end, but professional etiquette demands that you remain on the call.
 We have the answer – SAS®-generated Conference Call Bingo!
 Not only is Conference Call Bingo entertaining, but it also keeps you focused on the conversation and enables you to obtain the pertinent information the conference call may offer.